MicrosoftDocs/windows-dev-docs/terminal/tutorials/tab-title.md

 | Command Prompt | `TITLE "New Title"` |
 | bash* | `echo -ne "\033]0;New Title\a"` |

-Note that some Linux distributions (i.e. Ubuntu) set their title automatically as you interact with the shell.
+Note that some Linux distributions (e.g. Ubuntu) set their title automatically as you interact with the shell.
 If the above command doesn't work, run the following command:

 ```bash
 PS1=$